Donders-Institute/bidscoin/docs/options.rst

 Options
 =======

-BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap.
-You can best use a text editor to edit your `template bidsmap <bidsmap.html>`__ if you want to adjust the default)
+BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap or, when you want to customize the default, edited in the `template bidsmap <bidsmap.html>`__.
+There are seperate settings for BIDScoin and for the individual plugins that can be edited by double clicking.
+Installed plugins can be removed or added to extend BIDScoin's functionality.

 .. figure:: ./_static/bidseditor_options.png
    :scale: 75%